 The Criminal Division's mission is to protect the citizens of Arizona by successfully investigating and aggressively and fairly prosecuting criminal cases within the State of Arizona and in representing the State in capital and non-capital appeals.

-The Drug Unit combats drug trafficking and money laundering organizations operating within Arizona.
-Additionally, the attorneys in this Unit provide legal advice and training on a statewide basis on issues involving search and seizure, research, Arizona's drug laws, prosecuting cases involving children found at drug related scenes, and courtroom testimony.
+Additionally, the attorneys in this unit provide legal advice and training on a statewide basis on issues involving search and seizure law, wiretap law, prosecuting cases involving children found at drug-related scenes, and courtroom testimony.

 The mission of the Financial Remedies Section is the protection of legitimate commerce from the corrupting influences of criminal conduct through the application of civil remedies under Arizona's racketeering statutes.
 Its cases concentrate on ongoing criminal enterprises, mostly in the areas of illegal drugs and major fraud, but have also included other forms of organized crime, such as auto theft, prostitution and trafficking in stolen property.
 Virtually all of its cases allege the conduct of a criminal enterprise (A.R.S. § 13-2312) and money laundering in addition to the underlying criminal conduct.
 The Section's predecessor was created in January 1981 as the Civil Racketeering Project.